 In Germany the glaze for this cake is sold in little packets and called ‘Tortenguß’.
-If you’d like to try it you can order it online by clicking here or on the picture beside.
+If you’d like to try it you can order it online by clicking here.

 Disclosure: Some of the links on this website are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.